Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Flowcharts of the methodology

-In this section, the Fig \ref{Flowchart_Forward} and Fig \ref{Flowchart_Reverse} show the whole process of forward primer design and reverse primer design.
-The Fig \ref{Flowchart_Forward} includes the entire process of forward primer design from data collection to feature extraction and the final candidate forward primer generation after evaluating; while the following Fig \ref{Flowchart_Reverse} which shows the reverse primer design completed afterwards forward primer design; the Fig \ref{overall_pipelines} gives an outline of the whole process of the approach.
+This section summarizes the complete workflows for forward and reverse primer design.
+Figure~\ref{Flowchart_Forward} presents the forward primer design pipeline, from data collection and preprocessing through feature extraction and screening to the final set of candidate forward primers.
+Figure~\ref{Flowchart_Reverse} illustrates the subsequent reverse primer design workflow, which is performed after forward primer selection.
+For an overview of the full end-to-end approach, see Figure~\ref{fig:overall_pipelines}.